mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Identifier -
 A data attribute used to mark the identity of an item or related group of data

+**IO:**
+Input/Output -
+A common way to reference how a program interfaces with data coming in or going out of the program

 **IP:**
 Internet Protocol -